orchidsoftware/orchid.software/docs/en/docs/table.md

 ![This image shows an illustrative table, which is a common way to display data in a structured and organized format.](/img/layouts/table.png)

-## Basics Cells
+## Introduction to Cells

-A table is only a general wrapper for which you need to specify TD classes.
+A table is only a general wrapper for which you need to specify `TD` classes.
 Designed to create a single cell.

 ```php
 use Orchid\Screen\TD;